kfrankli/gitops-rhacm-policies/acm-native-gitops.md

     ```console
     $ oc new-project policies
+    Now using project "policies" on server "https://api.cluster-ssz48.ssz48.sandbox2884.opentlc.com:6443".

+    You can add applications to this project with the 'new-app' command.
+For example, try:

+        oc new-app rails-postgresql-example

+    to build a new example application in Ruby.
+Or use kubectl to deploy a simple Kubernetes application:

+        kubectl create deployment hello-node --image=registry.k8s.io/e2e-test-images/agnhost:2.43 -- /agnhost serve-hostname

     $ oc project policies
+    Already on project "policies" on server "https://api.cluster-ssz48.ssz48.sandbox2884.opentlc.com:6443".
     ```

 3. Since RHACM 2.4, `policy.open-cluster-management.io/v1` resources are no longer deployed by an application subscription by default.
 A subscription administrator needs to deploy the application subscription to change this default behavior.
 Assuming the user you have logged in as doesn't already have this `cluster-role` run the following command:

     ```console
     $ oc adm policy add-cluster-role-to-user open-cluster-management:subscription-admin $(oc whoami)
+    clusterrole.rbac.authorization.k8s.io/open-cluster-management:subscription-admin added: "admin"
     ```

     If you don't run the prior command you will see an error like the below appear: